adoptium/temurin-build/security/README.md

 ### License

-The resulting cacerts file is licensed under the terms of the [source file](mozilla-certdata), the Mozilla Public License, v.2.0.
+The resulting cacerts file is licensed under the terms of the [source file][mozilla-certdata], the Mozilla Public License, v.2.0.

 ## Future Work